-You’ve likely heard the saying “garbage in garbage out”, and nowhere is this more relevant then the foods we eat.
+You’ve likely heard the saying “garbage in garbage out”, and now here is this more relevant then the food we eat.

 Many research studies have demonstrated a connection between the foods we eat and mood symptoms in children and adults.

 When we give our kids healthy nutrient-dense foods throughout the day their mood is consistently pleasant, they have stable energy levels, and their behavior is more appropriate.
 However, feeding kids junk foods leads to junky moods, attitude, and behavior!
 While all of us benefit from consistently eating healthier foods, children and teenagers are in a rapid phase of physical and neurological growth and development that requires us to pay attention to what and how we feed them in order to support their mood, attention, learning, and behavior.

 Some of the common mood-related concerns parents have about their kids include irritability, bouncing back and forth between elevated moods and low moods, feeling tired with low motivation, and just plain having a bad attitude.
 While there are many factors to consider, food is one area where simple shifts can have a big impact.
 Here are some of the common recommendations I give parents who are looking to help their child have consistently better moods and behavior: